Dar El Bacha — Musée des Confluences

 About the Yves Saint Laurent Museum Marrakech

-Near the Majorelle Garden, this building, covering 4,000 square metres, was created to be a true cultural centre.
-It houses an exhibition room with a permanent display showing 40 years of creation from the Yves Saint Laurent couture house (1962 – 2002), a temporary exhibitions room, a photography gallery, an auditorium, a research library, a bookshop and a cafe-restaurant.
-An underground part dedicated to collections provides the best conditions for preserving works of art.
+Near the Majorelle Garden, this building, covering 4,000 square metres and inaugurated in 2017, was created to be a true cultural centre.
+It houses an exhibition room with a permanent display showing 40 years of creation from the Yves Saint Laurent couture house, a temporary exhibitions room, a photography gallery, an auditorium, a research library, a bookshop and a cafe-restaurant.
+An underground area dedicated to the collections provides the best conditions for preserving works of art.

 Rue Yves Saint Laurent, Marrakech